 AMI and State are two of the most recognised insurance brands in New Zealand.
 Between them, they insure hundreds of thousands of Kiwi households across car, house and contents.
-But what many policyholders do not realise is that both brands are owned and operated by the same parent company — IAG New Zealand Limited, the country’s largest general insurance group.
-AMI and State share the same AA (very strong) financial strength rating from Standard & Poor’s, access the same claims infrastructure, and in many cases offer strikingly similar policy structures.
+But what many policyholders do not realise is that both brands are owned and operated by the same parent company, IAG New Zealand Limited, the country's largest general insurance group.
+AMI and State share the same AA (very strong) financial strength rating from Standard & Poor's, access the same claims infrastructure, and in many cases offer strikingly similar policy structures.

-So if they are the same company underneath, why do two brands exist — and does it matter which one you choose?
+So if they are the same company underneath, why do two brands exist, and does it matter which one you choose?
 The answer is that while the bones of each policy are often similar, the pricing, optional extras, customer experience, and how each brand positions itself in the market can differ in ways that affect your premium and your cover.
 Understanding where AMI and State align and where they diverge is one of the smartest moves you can make before your next renewal.

 Before comparing individual policies, it is essential to understand the corporate relationship between AMI and State.
 Both are business divisions of IAG New Zealand Limited.
-They are not separate companies — they share the same underwriter, the same financial backing, and the same core infrastructure.
+They are not separate companies.
+They share the same underwriter, the same financial backing, and the same core infrastructure.

-AMI and State share several fundamentals: both hold an AA (very strong) financial strength rating from Standard & Poor’s through IAG, both use the IAG claims network and IAG HomeHub repair service, both offer a lifetime repair guarantee through their respective approved/preferred repairer networks, both have removed multi-policy discounts, and both operate entirely through digital channels with no physical branches.
+AMI and State share several fundamentals: both hold an AA (very strong) financial strength rating from Standard & Poor's through IAG, both use the IAG claims network and IAG HomeHub repair service, both offer a lifetime repair guarantee through their respective approved or preferred repairer networks, both have removed multi-policy discounts, and both operate entirely through digital channels with no physical branches.
 The table below highlights some features where AMI and State differ.

 Feature | AMI | State |